American Communist Party (2024): Domestic affairs

-ACP's program calls for the nationalization of large corporations; the cancellation of all debts; abolition of the U.S. Federal Reserve in favor of a "People's National Bank"; "AI-driven national economic planning"; "the abolition of the University-Industrial Complex"; a right to refuse medical interventions; an end to "mass immigration" in favor of "population exchanges on a rational and planned basis"; and a moratorium on genetically modified food pending a “comprehensive investigation”.
-ACP supports and upholds Socialism with Chinese characteristics, and postulates an analogical model of Socialism with American characteristics, which would adapt to the "nation's history, our values, and ultimately, create a communist order unique to the United States".
-It also supports socialist patriotism.
+ACP's program calls for the nationalization of large corporations; the cancellation of all debts; abolition of the US Federal Reserve in favor of a "People's National Bank"; "AI-driven national economic planning"; "the abolition of the University-Industrial Complex"; a right to refuse medical interventions; an end to "mass immigration" in favor of "population exchanges on a rational and planned basis"; and a moratorium on genetically modified food pending a "comprehensive investigation".
+ACP supports Socialism with Chinese characteristics and supports the creation of an analogical model of "Socialism with American characteristics", which would adapt to "our nation's history, our values" to build "a communist order unique to the United States".
+ACP upholds "patriotic socialism".
+ACP supports anti-fascism, stating that communists must oppose "fascist tyranny", "racist nationalism" and "authoritarian repression".
+ACP's program calls for the merger of the United States and Canada into one Pan-American "United Republic".
+While the ACP "has the bulk of its activity in the United States", La Otra Andalucía described the party as having "groups of militants" in Canada.

-ACP is socially conservative.
-ACP rejects and criticizes "woke culture" and declares that "Marxism is not woke".
-In 2022, ACP founder Hinkle argued: "Communism and Marxism historically have been conservative [...]
+ACP rejects and criticizes "woke culture" and its leaders have declared that "Marxism is not woke".
+ACP founder Hinkle called himself an "American Conservative Marxist Leninist" and argued: "Communism and Marxism historically have been conservative [...]
 It's a new era in the West that made it adhere to liberal-leftist values.
 This is not true Marxism.
 It's Marxism funded by George Soros".
 The Communist Party of the Russian Federation stated that ACP "relies strictly on class struggle, rather than on 'identity politics' – the so-called gender, race, and sexual struggles that are so popular today in America and Western Europe."
+ACP leaders argue that "the most absurd aspects of wokism" were intentionally designed to prop up the "dissident right", which they reject.
+Hinkle's list of personal political demands included banning "ANTIFA street terrorism", introducing "patriotic education", "pardoning" January 6 Capitol attack rioters, and "deporting" the Bush family, Clinton family, Barack Obama, Mike Pompeo, and John Bolton to the International Criminal Court.